List of Seirei Gensouki: Spirit Chronicles characters: Reiss Vulfe (レイス = ヴォルフ, Reisu Vorufu)

-The series' main antagonist, Reiss is an ambassador from the Proxia Empire and since has conspired to start a war in the Strahl region for unknown reasons.
+The series' primary antagonist, Reiss is an ambassador from the Proxia Empire and since has conspired to start a war in the Strahl region for unknown reasons.
+He used several aliases to execute his goal.
 His plans are usually derailed by Rio's interference.
 One of his associates is Lucius.
-He possesses knowledge from thousand years ago.
+Charles Arbor is easily deceived by Reiss's flattery.
+Reiss possesses knowledge from thousands of years ago.

-Gustave Huguenot (ギュスターヴ＝ユグノー, Gyusutāvu Yugunō)
+Gustave Huguenot (ギュスターヴ = ユグノー, Gyusutāvu Yugunō)

 Head of the Huguenot family, a highly ambitious noble in his forties seeking to control the Bertram Kingdom from behind the scenes.
 His first son Stewart pressured him to frame Rio as a threat to the kingdom and sent his own daughter, Latifa, as an assassin after him.
 Driven by hunger for influence, Gustave aims to make Flora and Hiroaki puppet rulers, with him effectively controlling the kingdom.
-Though not desiring the throne himself, Gustave works tirelessly to shape the kingdom’s policies for his own benefit.
-Despite Cristina's warnings about provoking Rio, Gustave initially planned to exploit Celia to recruit Rio's group.
-However, realizing Rio’s powerful connections and influence over allies like Liselotte and the Galarc Kingdom, he reconsidered his approach.
+Though not desiring the throne himself, Gustave works tirelessly to shape the kingdom's policies for his own benefit.
+Despite Christina's warnings about provoking Rio, Gustave initially planned to exploit Celia to recruit Rio's group.
+However, realizing Rio's powerful connections and influence over allies like Liselotte and the Galarc Kingdom, he reconsidered his approach.
 After Flora and Elise Brandt tell Gustave that Stewart had lied about Rio being a criminal at the royal academy, he disowns Stewart as he brought shame to the family for his incompetence.
 While wary, Gustave remains determined to secure Rio's allegiance to Restoration, understanding the potential risks of making him an enemy.

-Aria Governess (アリア＝ガヴァネス, Aria Gavanesu)
+Aria Governess (アリア = ガヴァネス, Aria Gavanesu)

 Liselotte's head maid, chief vassal, and her most trusted aide, whom she serves as her great chamberlain and personal escort, the strongest of all of her retainers.
 She has great fighting ability and is known as "The Reaping Princess" for her ability to wield a magic sword.
 Aria was good friends with Celia in her days at the academy.